rajesh-lab/cat-transformer/README.md

 ## Overview
 - CATs model _chunks of tokens_ given compressed representations of past chunks in the sequence 😸.

-- No need to heuristically define sparse attention masks; no need for handcrafted and complex recurrent state update rules; no need to carefully compose with attention at specific layers to have a capable architecture 💆‍♀️😌.
-(The troubled cat 😿 below describes the overwhelming feeling of designing an efficient architecture)
+- No need to heuristically define attention masks; no need for handcrafted and complex recurrent state update rules; no need to carefully compose with attention at specific layers to have a capable architecture 💆‍♀️😌.

+>The troubled cat 😿 below describes the overwhelming feeling of designing an efficient architecture
 <p align="center">
   <img src="assets/troubled_cat.png" alt="troubled_cat" width="30%">
 </p>